Spectacular Coastal Scenery

-The waters just off the bay contain vast forests of Macrocystis kelp, which is one of the fastest growing organisms on Earth.
+The waters just off the coast contain forests of Macrocystis kelp, which is one of the fastest growing organisms on Earth.
 These spectacular underwater forests are among the most beautiful in the world, and are highly-valued by divers.

 Sea birds including gannets and terns frequent the coastline, while the forest harbours smaller birds such as fairy-wrens, scarlet robins, honeyeaters and pardalotes.
-Tasman National Park also contains a number of nesting raptors including the endangered wedge-tailed eagle and the sea eagle.
-The area around Mt Spaulding is also is a recognised habitat of the endangered swift parrot.
+Tasman National Park also contains a number of nesting raptors including the endangered wedge-tailed eagle and the white-bellied sea eagle.
+The area around Mt Spaulding, near Tunnel Bay, is also is a recognised habitat of the endangered swift parrot.

 Most mammals are only seen at night, or around dawn or dusk.
 Campers often become aware of this through the nocturnal raids of brush-tail possums!